Graduate Students

 Wade Dean

-Wade F. Dean is a Eugene V. Cota Robles Fellow and PhD candidate in the department of Musicology at the University of California Los Angeles.
+Wade F. Dean is a Eugene V. Cota Robles Fellow and doctoral candidate in the Department of Musicology at UCLA.
 His work explores the interplay between Black vernacular music, popular and socio-political culture.
 Dean is completing a dissertation that analyzes mid-twentieth century live soul performances and their role in realizing, describing, and enacting alternative socio-political formations and futures within Black life.

 Erin Fitzpatrick